What Is Saxo and Who Is It Really For?

 Where Could Saxo Still Improve?

-Fees remain high for smaller accounts, and the platform can feel dense for new users.
-Adding simplified layouts and lowering entry barriers would broaden its appeal.
+Fees remain high for smaller accounts, and SaxoTrader can feel dense for new users.
+SaxoInvestor addresses some of this, but further simplified onboarding and educational content would help.
 24/7 support would also help it compete better with rivals like IG and Pepperstone.

 How Does Saxo Rate Overall?

 Overall, Saxo earns a 4.0 out of 5 for 2026.
-It scores highly for safety, execution, and asset diversity but loses points on accessibility and pricing.
-It’s a premium broker designed for clients who value quality over low-cost trading.
+It scores highly for safety, execution, and asset diversity but loses points on pricing.
+The dual-platform approach and zero minimum deposit make it more accessible than before, though it remains a premium broker at its core.

 Get Started With Saxo